balusena/kubernetes-for-devops/09-Kubernetes Volumes/Kubernetes Volumes.md

 Handling connection for 32000
 Handling connection for 32000
 Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
 ```
 ### 4.Creating a Simple Database in MongoDB